 Recreational sales of marijuana in California, including communities of Los Angeles and surrounding areas, have recently begun.
 With cannabis now legal and available for adults 21 and older, it is important for all residents and visitors to understand the laws in place in order to use marijuana responsibly and within the law.
-As we have discussed in a previous blog post, there are still ways you can find yourself in trouble with the law for a marijuana-related offense, especially when it comes to operating a motor vehicle.
+As we have discussed in a previous blog post, although possession of marijuana in California is typically not illegal, there are still ways you can find yourself in trouble with the law for a marijuana-related offense, especially when it comes to operating a motor vehicle.

 In California, it is a crime to drive under the influence (DUI) of alcohol and / or drugs.
 This includes driving under the influence of marijuana.
 Despite having legalized marijuana for recreational purposes, California still regulates its use in ways similar to how it regulates alcohol.
 Unlike laws regarding alcohol and DUI, however, laws over marijuana DUIs have been a subject of much debate.
 That’s because there are a number of questions related to the way marijuana affects different people and their ability to drive, as well as how law enforcement can objectively determine when a motorist is “too high to drive.”